Be Careful What You Say

 Introduction

-(Concerning the tongue) “With it we bless the Lord and Father, and with it we curse human beings who are made in the likeness of God.”
+“With it [the tongue] we bless the Lord and Father, and with it we curse human beings who are made in the likeness of God.”
 (James 3:9).

 I then thought about the different situations that provide opportunities for careless speech by not paying attention, not being accurate, not being considerate or just not caring.
 Here are some reflections.